apolyakov/GSoC-2018/README.md

 * a misbehaving testcase takes at least the time of the timeout to complete unsuccessfully
 * a very slow running test can fail if the timeout is reached before the expected result is computed

-Thus, to prevent lldb-mi from unexpected failures, we decided to test it using llvm tools: **lit &mdash; LLVM Integrated Tester, and FileCheck &mdash; Flexible pattern matching file verifier**.
-In this case, we run lldb-mi test session and pipe its output to FileCheck which tries to match given output with some patterns.
+To prevent lldb-mi from unexpected failures we decided to test it using llvm tools: **lit &mdash; LLVM Integrated Tester, and FileCheck &mdash; Flexible pattern matching file verifier**.
+In this case, we run a lldb-mi session, collect its output and pipe it to the FileCheck.
+Also, for test purposes only, we added a new option to lldb-mi &mdash; _synchronous_ ([link to commit](https://github.com/llvm-mirror/lldb/commit/46982f26bc4f11492a81370876cf012fd80d3810)).
+The lldb-mi consumes input asynchronously from its command handler, so _synchronous_ option allows us to be sure that the lldb-mi will handle given commands consistently.
+Doing this we get rid of cases like giving lldb-mi two commands for instance `-file-exec-and-symbols some_binary` and `-exec-run` and exiting with error `Current SBTarget is invalid` caused since `-exec-run` has been handled first.

+Reimplementing a MI command you should save its behavior for all the clients that may use it.
+Thus, to reimplement one MI command I did following:
+1. First of all, using source code and gdb-mi specification which lldb-mi is compatible with, I learned how a command should work.
+2. Changed existing SB API or added a new one.
+3. Finally, implemented a command without _HandleCommand_ hack using methods and data structures from SB API.

+If you are interested in all the details of this project you may look at the link to google spreadsheets in which I collected all commits I done during GSoC.

+## My next plans